commitdev/zero/README.md

   - RDS database for your application (Postgres or MySQL)
   - S3 buckets and Cloudfront distributions to serve your assets
 - Logging and Metrics collected automatically using either Cloudwatch or Prometheus + Grafana, Elasticsearch + Kibana
-- VPN using [Wireguard][wireguard]
+- VPN using [Wireguard][wireguard] (Optional)
 - User management and Identity / Access Proxy using Ory [Kratos][kratos] and [Oathkeeper][oathkeeper] (Optional)
-- Tooling to make it easy to set up secure access for your team
+- Tooling to make it easy to set up secure access for your dev team
-- Local/Cloud Hybrid developer environment using Skaffold and Telepresence (In Progress)
+- Local/Cloud Hybrid developer environment using Telepresence (Optional)

 ### Backend
 - Golang or Node.js example project automatically set up, Dockerized, and deployed to your new Kubernetes cluster
-- CI pipeline built with [CircleCI][circleci].
+- CI pipeline built with [CircleCI][circleci] or GitHubActions.
 Just merge a PR and a deploy will start.
 Your code will be built and tested, deployed to staging, then prompt you to push to production
 - File upload / download support using signed Cloudfront URLs (Optional)
 - Email support using [SendGrid][sendgrid] or AWS SES (Optional)
 - Notification support for sending and receiving messages in your application (web, mobile, SMS, Email, etc.) (Optional) (In Progress)
 - User management integration with Kratos and Oathkeeper - No need to handle login, signup, authentication yourself (Optional)
-- Feature Flagging integration with [LaunchDarkly][launchdarkly] (Optional) (In Progress)

 ### Frontend
 - React example project automatically set up, deployed and served securely to your customers
-- CI pipeline built with CircleCI.
+- CI pipeline built with CircleCI or GitHub Actions.
 Just merge a PR and a deploy will start.
 Your code will be built and tested, deployed to staging, then prompt you to push to production
 - File upload / download support using signed Cloudfront URLs (Optional)
 - User management integration with Kratos - Just style the example login / signup flow to look the way you want (Optional)
 - Static site example project using Gatsby to easily make a landing page, also set up with a CI Pipeline using CircleCI (Optional)
-- Feature Flagging integration with LaunchDarkly (Optional) (In Progress)

 ___